kaBeech/tensort/README.md

 Bytesort, it can make sense to weight more heavily on the side of making more checks.

-In Robustsort, however, we have parallelism built into the SubAlgorithm, so we can afford to make less checks during this step.
-We choose a Bytesize of 3 because a list of
+In Robustsort, however, we have parallelism built into the Supersort SubAlgorithm, so we can afford to make less checks during this step.
+We choose a Bytesize of
+3 because a list of
 3 Bits has some special properties.
 For one thing, sorting at this length greatly reduces the time it takes to run our slow-but-robust algorithms.
 For example, at this size, Bubblesort will make only 6 comparisons.
 Mergesort still makes 6 as well.

-In addition, when making a mistake while sorting 3 elements, the mistake is will displace an element by only 1 or 2 positions at the, no matter which algorithm is used.
+In addition, when making a mistake while sorting 3 elements, the mistake will displace an element by only 1 or 2 positions at the, no matter which algorithm is used.